gjnmbm/deque_data_structure/README.md

 # Deque Data Structure

-A deque using dynamic arrays as the underlying interface.
+A deque that is able to store elements.
+Elements will be stored as void pointers.